-Instantly Clean Messy Data with TRIM Function
+Instantly Clean Messy Data with the TRIM Function in Excel

-✂️ What Does the TRIM Function Do in Excel?
+✂️ What the TRIM Function Does

 Syntax: